 Application development used to consist of finding the best platform for a specific task, picking the apt coding language, carrying out the coding manually, building, and finally deploying it.
 The process not just involved a lot of time, but also incurred high costs and called for hard-to-find skills.
 But there has been a continual quest for an alternative that would let businesses adopt a more agile and quick method of building and deploying applications.
-This heralded the arrival of Low Code and No-code solutions.
+This heralded the arrival of Low Code vs. No-code development solutions.
 Today, a growing number of apps are built by business users and non-tech folks.

 Let's understand the phenomenon better.